siu-sing/labellr/README.md

 This app aims to provide a platform for crowdsourcing labellers to not only help label training data, but allow for users/data scientists to select different demographics to help label the data in specific contexts.

 In the basic case, text content can come from restaurant reviews or forums.

+Clients here refer to data scientists who needs some training data labelled.

 ### References:
 - [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth/)